mei-friend/mei-friend.github.io/_docs/basic/editing.md

 You can easily indent a selected part in the editor panel of your file with `Indent selection`.
 The indentation size can be adjusted in the [settings]({{ site.baseurl }}/docs/basic/settings/#editor-appearance).
 If no section over multiple lines is selected the entire MEI-file will be indentet.

+## Surround with tags

+Similar to several common XML editors (such as VS Code, Oxygen), you may surround or wrap the selection with an element, the name of which is to be determined through a small user interface.
+To initiate the command, use the `Surround with tags` menu item or the keyboard shortcut `CTRL - E` or `CMD - E`.
+To repeat wrapping with the previous element tag name, use `CTRL - /` or `CMD - /` or the pertinent menu item.

+If nothing is selected in the editor, the element at the current cursor position is selected and used for wrapping.
+If the selected element is in one line, the starting and ending tag will be added to that line; however, when the selected element spans multiple lines, the starting and ending elements will be added at separate lines and the enclosed tag indented accordingly.

+## Edit matching tags

+While editing the tag name of an XML element, mei-friend will co-edit the matching tag name simultaneously, independently whether the starting or the ending tag is modified.

 ## Validate

 Automatic validation is [enabled]({{ site.baseurl }}/docs/basic/settings/#editor-behavior) by default but in case you turned it off with this option you can manually validate your MEI-file.
 More information [here]({{ site.baseurl }}/docs/basic/validation).